It's Rush Limbaugh, in the finest mood anyone could possibly be.

 Right.

-Don't doubt me.
+Well, don't doubt me.

-So I just wanted to remind the American people to to keep their perspective when you're watching the State of the Union to remember that these people work for us, not the other way around.
+So I just wanted to remind the American people to keep their perspective when they're watching the State of the Union.

-Right, and they and and they've misled us, they've misled us since the first time they started talking.
+They've misled us since the first time they started talking.

-Something else I agree with uh with Sean about.
+Something else I agree with Sean about.

-When I'm a CPAC speech, I made a point to talk about with as much support as he had, and with as much talent as he's got.
+When I made CPAC speech, I made a point to talk about with as much support as he had and with as much talent as he's got, what a great nation he could inspire people in this country to make if he chose to do it.

-Uh if he if he'd had chosen that route, and he could have he could have effectively ended the Republican Party.
+And he could have effectively ended the Republican Party.

-Hey Janet, can you say it in about 35 seconds?
+Hey, Janet, can you say it in about 35 seconds?

 That's about all the time that I have.

-Sure I can.
+Sure, I can.

 Go.